markjnkim/es_mod/01-html/content/step-3-hero.md

 ## Reflection

 This was another dense lesson of concepts and syntax.
 Don't worry that you haven't nailed everything down yet, this will happen in time with practice.
 In programming, practice doesn't make perfect, it makes developers.
 Programming isn't something you can watch in a youtube video or read in a book to make yourself proficient.
 The one and only way to become a developer is to practice practice practice, which means a lot of playing around in sand boxes and DevTools to see what does what.
-If you get stuck, become a Google foo master since this is a vital developer skill that can get you unstuck.
+If you get stuck, become a Google-fu master since this is a vital developer skill that can get you unstuck.
 Your answer is out there, now you just have to go find it.

 - **HTML5 Semantic Elements** are an important part of the modern web that can help organize a web page by using meaningful tag names as well as accessiblity-wise assisting screen readers interpret the page.
 - **Class Attributes as CSS Selectors** help target specific elements on our document for custom styling.